-- Break time is at 10.20 am. - Children in Key Stage 1 have the opportunity to eat a selection of free fresh fruit or vegetables and a drink of milk, for which there is a small charge.
+- Break time is at 10.20 am. - opportunity to eat a selection of free fresh fruit or vegetables and a drink of milk, for which there is a small charge.
 If you prefer children may also bring in a bottle of water to drink. - Children in Key Stage 2 may bring in a healthy snack.
 Sweets (including cough sweets) should NOT be brought into school.